NVIDIA/enroot/README.md

 | `ENROOT_REMAP_ROOT` | | Equivalent to `--root` if set |

 ### list
-List all the  containers along with their size on disk.
+List all the containers along with their size on disk (optionally).

 ### remove
 Remove a container, deleting its root filesystem from disk.